Frequently asked questions about Egg yolk tempera

 Can you paint with egg oil tempera outdoors?

-Does the egg oil tempera smell?
+Does egg oil tempera smell?

 It smells wonderful!
 A faint scent of linseed oil (many customers comment on it).

-Don't worry, it will dry.
+No worries, it will dry.
 Some colors stop chalking off within a day, others take a little longer.

 What can I do to speed up the drying process?